markpollack/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/0-index.md

 summary: true
 ---

-# Stream Processing
+# Getting Started

-Introduction and getting started with simple stream pipelines using Spring Cloud Data Flow.
+This section shows how to create streaming data pipelines with existing stream applications and deploy them using Spring Cloud Data Flow.